 Do you take insurance, and how does that work?

 Counselling costs may be covered by extended medical plans, EFAP providers, ICBC, Victim Services, or other sources.
 In other cases, clients do not have coverage, and so pay the fees themselves, by cash, cheque, debit, or credit card.
 Method of payment will be established during the initial consultation.

 Does what we talk about in therapy remain confidential?

-The therapist has reason to suspect the client is seriously in danger of harming him/herself or has threated to harm another person, in which case relevant authorities must be notified in the interest of protecting the client or another person.
+- The therapist has reason to suspect the client is seriously in danger of harming himself/herself/themselves or has threated to harm another person, in which case relevant authorities must be notified in the interest of protecting the client or another person.

 It is also important to understand that your consent to counselling is ongoing: it is your choice to continue or discontinue counselling at any time.